classgraph/classgraph/README.md

     fastClassPathScanner.classpathContentsModifiedSinceScan();
 ```

-**Mechanism 2:** Create a FastClasspathScanner instance, potentially without adding any MatchProcessors, then call scan() to scan the classpath, then call `.getNamesOf...()` methods to get a list of classes, interfaces and annotations of interest without actually calling the classloader on any matching classes.
+**Mechanism 2:** Construct a `FastClasspathScanner` instance, potentially without adding any MatchProcessors, then call `FastClasspathScanner#scan()` to scan the classpath.
+This will return a `ScanResult` object with additional `ScanResult#get...()` methods that will let you query for classes, interfaces and annotations of interest without actually calling the classloader on any matching classes.

-The `.getNamesOf...()` methods return sorted lists of strings, rather than lists of `Class<?>` references, and scanning is done by reading the classfile directly, so the classloader does not need to be called for these methods to return their results.
+The `ScanResult#getNamesOf...()` methods return sorted lists of strings, rather than lists of `Class<?>` references (because returning class references requires calling the classloader).
+Since scanning is done by reading the classfile directly, the classloader does not need to be called for these `ScanResult#get...()` methods to return their results.
 This can be useful if the static initializer code for matching classes would trigger unwanted side effects if run during a classpath scan.

 An example of this usage pattern is:

 ```java
 List<String> subclassesOfWidget = new FastClasspathScanner("com.xyz.widget")